rsksmart/devportal-1.0/_rsk/node/configure/cli.md

 - `--print-system-info`:
   Indicates that the system information of the computer that the RSK node is running on should be output.
-  By default this is always output.
+  By default, this is always output.
 - `--skip-java-check`:
   Indicates that the detection of the version of the Java Virtual Machine that the RSK node is running in is supported.